/* Google Analytics */

 Code of Conduct

-Updated March 24, 2023
+Updated October 26, 2023

 Table of Contents

-When enrolling in a program abroad, your behaviors will not only reflect your home institution and ABROADER but also of your home country; therefore, it is important for the participants’ own wellbeing, as well as that of others, that they act responsibly at all times.
-Your conduct should reflect a long-term wish for on-going hospitality between you, your home country and Vietnam, and between ABROADER and host organizations in the future.
+When enrolling in a program abroad, your behaviors will not only reflect your home institution and ABROADER but also of your home country; therefore, it is important for the participant’s own well-being, as well as that of others, that they act responsibly at all times.
+Your conduct should reflect a long-term wish for ongoing hospitality between you, your home country, and Vietnam, and between ABROADER and host organizations in the future.

 General Conduct

-Participants, in addition to other program responsibilities, are responsible for:
+Interns, in addition to other program responsibilities, are responsible for:

 • Ensuring they are in sufficient good health to undertake the program.

-• Acting in an appropriate and respectful manner towards the local people, fellow participants, all staff in accordance with the customs, laws, regulations and ordinances of the destination country.
+• Acting in an appropriate and respectful manner towards the local people, fellow participants, and all staff in accordance with the customs, laws, regulations and ordinances of the destination country.

-• Effectively communicating your interests, skills, limitations and needs to ABROADER and host representatives.
+• Effectively communicating your interests, skills, limitations, and needs to ABROADER and host representatives.

-• Understanding that all participants who attend ABROADER program acknowledge, have read and will comply with the Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) Policy, Child Protection Policy and Exploitation Modern Slavery Policy.
+• Understanding that all participants who attend ABROADER program acknowledge, have read, and will comply with the Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) Policy, Child Protection Policy and Exploitation Modern Slavery Policy.

 • Criminal behavior or violation of local laws, including theft or vandalism